RetroIndieJosh/shift/doc/ShiftSpec.md

 ## Item Block

-An item block started by `item [name]` from the game block can have the following properties:
+Started by `item [name]` in a room block.
+Can have the following properties:

+- `alias [name]` define an alias for the item
+    - all aliases and item names must be unique
-- `ex [description]` defines the EXAMINE command description for the item
+- `ex [description]` define the EXAMINE command description for the item
-- `give [item]` defines a special GET/TAKE that gives `item` instead of this item
+- `give [item]` define a special GET/TAKE that gives `item` instead of this item
     - uses `take` description from `item`
     - flags `item` as canTake if not already
-- `key [room], [direction], [description]` indicates the item can unlock the door in `room` going `direction`
+- `key [room], [direction], [description]` indicate item can unlock exit in `room` going `direction`
-    - if a description is provided, this is printed when walking through the door carrying this item (unlocking, opening, and stepping through the door)
+    - if description is provided, print when walking through the door carrying this item (unlocking, opening, and stepping through the door)
-- `state [state1], [state2], ...` defines a new state machine for the item
+- `state [state1], [state2], ...` define a new state machine for the item
-    - by default, the state of this machine is the first listed state
+    - by default, state is the first listed state
-    - all states in an item must be unique
+    - all states must be unique per item
 - `take [description]` defines the GET/TAKE command
-    - flags this item as canTake
+    - flag this item as canTake
 - `use [new state], [description]` defines the USE command
-    - flags this item as canUse
+    - flag this item as canUse
-    - when used, the item state is changed to `new state` and `description` is printed
+    - when used, change item state to `new state` and print `description`

 ## Combine Block

-A combine block started by `combine [item1], [item2]` defines a COMBINE command for one item on another:
+Started in the game block with `combine [item1], [item2]` to define a COMBINE command for one item on another:

 - `combinedesc [item], [description]` description for combining `item` with the other item
     - if only one defined, applies to reciprocal combination